whaynes/STCW23/jekyll/assessments/Deck/RFPNW-3K4B.md

 ### Condition

-{{ "On a ship at anchor, or on a simulator when being relieved on port watch," | markdownify }}
+On a ship at anchor, or on a simulator when being relieved on port watch,

 ### Performance requirement